 Galletti Settlers in United States in the 20th Century

-- Angela Galletti, aged 3, who emigrated to America from Melilli, in 1903
+- Angela Galletti, aged 3, who immigrated to America from Melilli, in 1903

-- Annunziata Galletti, aged 24, who emigrated to the United States from Fauano, Italy, in 1909
+- Annunziata Galletti, aged 24, who immigrated to the United States from Fauano, Italy, in 1909

 - Attila Galletti, aged 27, who landed in America from Flerancia, Italy, in 1910